 - Homework teaches students how to work independently.

-- Homework teaches students the importance of planning, staying organized and taking action.
+- Homework teaches students the importance of planning, staying organised and taking action.

 "On average, the impact of homework on learning is consistently positive (leading to on average five months' additional progress). " (Educational Endowment Foundation Toolkit)